Find Open Textbooks

 - WEBSITE Faculty Survey (0.01 MB)

-OER Research Toolkit by John Hilton III, David Wiley, Lane Fischer, Rob Nyland, Open Textbook Network is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.
+OER Research Toolkit (including Surveys) by John Hilton III, David Wiley, Lane Fischer, Rob Nyland, Open Textbook Network is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.

 There are currently no reviews for this book.

 Be the first to Review this book